 Two-way communications capability permits our customers to send and receive signals over the cable network so that interactive services, such as video-on-demand, are accessible and high-speed Internet access does not require a separate telephone line.
-This capability will also positions us to offer cable telephony, using either IP telephony as it becomes commercially feasible, or the traditional switching technologies that are currently available.
-We believe our plans for two-way communications capability, together with hybrid fiber-optic coaxial architecture, enhances our cable network's ability to provide advanced telecommunications services.
+This capability also positions us to offer cable telephony, using either IP telephony as it becomes commercially feasible, or the traditional switching technologies that are currently available.
+We believe our plans for two-way communications capability, together with hybrid fiber-optic coaxial architecture, enhance our cable network's ability to provide advanced telecommunications services.

-As of December 31, 2001, our cable systems were operated from 273 headend facilities.
+As of December 31, 2001, our cable systems were operated from 410 headend facilities.
 We believe that fiber optics and advanced transmission technologies make it cost effective to consolidate our headend facilities, allowing us to realize operating efficiencies and resulting in lower fixed capital costs on a per home basis as we introduce new products and services.
-We plan to eliminate up to 190 headend facilities by June 2003.
+We expect that by June 2003, substantially all of our customers will be served by 100 master headend facilities and about 90% of our customers will be served by 40 master headend facilities.

-As part of our headend consolidation program, we plan to deploy about 5,500 route miles of fiber optic cable to create large regional fiber optic networks with the potential to provide advanced telecommunications services.
+As part of our headend consolidation program, we plan to deploy about 8,000 route miles of fiber optic cable to create large regional fiber optic networks with the potential to provide advanced telecommunications services.
 We are constructing our regional networks with excess fiber optic capacity to accommodate new and expanded products and services in the future.